Australia's Commonwealth Bank accused of massive money-laundering breaches

 Cash was deposited using fake names with proceeds going to drug importation syndicates, AUSTRAC alleges in its court filings.

-"Even after suspected money laundering or structuring on Commbank accounts had been brought to CommBank's attention, CommBank did not monitor its customers with a view to mitigating and managing money laundering/terrorism financing risk," the court filing shows.
+"Even after suspected money laundering or structuring on Commbank accounts had been brought to CommBank's attention, CommBank did not monitor its customers with a view to mitigating and managing money laundering/terrorism financing risk", the court filing shows.

 CommBank accounts were also used for "cuckoo smurfing", a form of money laundering which involves transfers between countries without the need for money to actually cross international borders, AUSTRAC added.

-Reporting by Tom Westbrook and Swati Pandey; Editing by Himani Sarkar and Stephen Coates
+Reporting by Tom Westbrook and Swati Pandey; editing by Himani Sarkar, Stephen Coates and G Crosse